'Segregated facilities' are no longer explicitly banned in federal contracts

 The clause in question is in the Federal Acquisition Regulation, known as the FAR — a huge document used by agencies to write contracts for anyone providing goods or services to the federal government.

-It defines segregated facilities as work areas, restaurants, drinking fountains, transportation, housing, and more — and it says you can't segregate based on quote "race, color, religion, sex, sexual orientation, gender identity, or national origin."
+It defines segregated facilities as work areas, restaurants, drinking fountains, transportation, housing and more — and it says you can't segregate based on "race, color, religion, sex, sexual orientation, gender identity, or national origin."

 Several federal agencies, including the departments of Defense, Commerce and Homeland Security, have notified staff who oversee federal contracts that they should start instituting these changes.